thuongtruong1009/Snake-Game-OOP/README.md

 + --> You have made a PR to this projects-showcase 💥 .

 + --> 💌 Wait a few times for your submission to be accepted, if your PR will be reviewed and merged approval, then you will be added on list contributors.
-See at [CONTRIBUTING](CONTRIBUTING)
+See at [CONTRIBUTING](CONTRIBUTING).
 + Visit the [CODE_OF_CONDUCT](CODE_OF_CONDUCT) to see more about guidelines...<br/>
 + Stay safe & keep contributing.

 ## 🤝 [Join with me](https://github.com/thuongtruong1009)
 + #### Code together in the development to build perfect products.
 + #### You can fork/download/star/discuss/make issues/create PRs in them to develop.
 It can save it on release history.
-+ #### Any problem, should contact me via [email](mailto:ititiu19228@student.hcmiu.edu.vn)
++ #### Any problem, should contact me via [email](mailto:ititiu19228@student.hcmiu.edu.vn).

 ## 💻 References
 + Snake image at [here](https://i0.wp.com/petamind.com/wp-content/uploads/2019/10/snake_game.png?fit=400%2C267&ssl=1).